tomhrr/cosh/doc/all.md

 parsed by way of the pattern being applied on top of that initial result.

+### IP addresses

+ - `ip`: Takes a single IP address or range as a string, and returns an IP object for that address or range.
+ - `ip.from-int`: Takes an IP address as an integer and returns an IP object for the address.
+ - `ip.len`: Takes an IP object and returns the prefix length of the range.
+ - `ip.addr`: Takes an IP object and returns the first address from the range as a string.
+ - `ip.addr-int`: Takes an IP object and returns the first address from the range as an integer.
+ - `ip.last-addr`: Takes an IP object and returns the last address from the range as a string.
+ - `ip.last-addr-int`: Takes an IP object and returns the last address from the range as an integer.
+ - `ip.size`: Takes an IP object and returns the number of hosts it covers.
+ - `ip.version`: Takes an IP object and returns the version of that object (either 4 or 6).
+ - `ip.to-string`: Takes an IP object and returns its stringification.
+   The prefix length will be omitted if the object is for a single address.

 ### Miscellaneous functions

 `rand` takes a floating-point value and returns a random value between